haoranjaycewang/ECE444-F2022-Lab3/README.md

 # Education_Pathways
+Used for ECE444 lab3 by Jayce Wang

-This is a modified version of the previous Assignment1 template.
+This is a modified version of the previous Assignment1 template for use in Lab3

-The deploye version can be found at https://lab3-docker.herokuapp.com.
+The deployed version can be found at https://lab3-docker.herokuapp.com.

 ## Changes
 + Removed hardcodes of backend urls.